-Educators are increasingly seeking out opportunities to engage in instructor-guided educational technology courses in order to get certified.
+Educators are increasingly seeking out opportunities to engage in instructor-guided online classes for teachers focusing on educational technology for good reason.

 Technology in the classroom has become a vital instructional tool and supports the teacher’s role as the catalyst in preparing learners to become responsible and effective users of technology.